 You may need to arrange for childcare while you’re in class.
 When you’re taking classes, children aren’t allowed. when you’re taking clinicals, you can’t bring the kids.
 Let’s say you leave the kids with your parents or another relative.
 Maybe you leave them with a friend.
 No matter what, have a backup plan.
 Sometimes that relative or friend just can’t take the kids.
 Make sure you have someone else lines up.
 You don’t want to have to miss classes because you don’t have anywhere for the kids to go.
 You can’t miss many classes and you certainly can’t miss clinicals.

-How Do You Pay for CNA Training?
+How Do You Pay for CNA Classes?

 Like any educational program, to become a CNA you could pay out of your own pocket.
-However, many aspiring CNAs don’t have the cash on hand to personally pay the full price of training along with the additional expenses listed above.
+However, many aspiring CNAs don’t have the cash on hand to personally pay the full price of classes along with the additional expenses listed above.
 Fortunately, there are some other options to help you become a CNA.

 Your Employer Might Pay

 Students will sometimes find a medical employer that is willing to pay to get their people trained.
-They sometimes offer on-the-job training to prepare employees for their CNA Certification.
+They sometimes offer on-the-job experience to prepare employees for their CNA Certification.
 That means you get a job once you’ve been certified.
 The “catch” here is that in exchange for paying to get you certified, you have to work for them for a certain length of time.

 Medicare or Medicaid Reimbursement

-Places that get funding form Medicare and Medicaid have to pay for CNA Training for their employees.
+Places that get funding form Medicare and Medicaid have to pay for CNA classes for their employees.
 That’s a law.
 In addition, if you get hired by a facility that gets funded by Medicare or Medicaid within 12 months of being certified, you could get reimbursed for some of your costs.

 Grants or Scholarships